-Current joint doctrine examines the character of violent conflict and the military's role in attaining national security goals.
-The continuum of military activities and operations extends from military engagement, security cooperation, and deterrence in times of relative peace up through large-scale combat operations."
+Current joint doctrine examines the character of violent conflict and the military's role in attaining national security goals, along a continuum from military engagement, security cooperation, and deterrence in times of relative peace up through large-scale combat operations.
 The competition continuum concept eliminates the traditional boundary between conventional and other military operations, such as stability and reconstruction.
-The wide spectrum of interactions between peace and war represents the manner in which the military presently thinks about the likely problems it might be expected to encounter.
+The wide spectrum of interactions between peace and war represents the way the military presently thinks about the likely problems it might be expected to encounter.
 Within this strategic environment, the United States must be able to effectively employ its military forces to accomplish assigned objectives.
 The competition continuum concept assumes that conventional military forces can at any time successfully conduct operations across a spectrum of operations so wide that there may be little in common between operations at one end of the spectrum and those at the other.
-Planning military operations across this wide spectrum is not necessarily as straightforward as planning for just one method of combat, especially in an era of Great Power Competition.
+Planning military operations across this wide spectrum is not necessarily as straightforward as planning for just one method of combat, especially in an era of strategic competition.
 This is especially true in the current strategic environment, where the fragile-states phenomenon coupled with an epidemic of formidable violent extremist organizations would suggest the nation-state concept itself may be in serious trouble.

-Great power competition and fragile states are often, though not always, connected and the competition between the more powerful countries can have significant effects.
+Strategic competition and fragile states are often, though not always, connected and the competition between the more powerful countries can have significant effects.
 The European colonial powers began shedding their colonies after World War II.
 Many of the newly independent states experienced significant political, economic and military upheavals as they tried to merge their native customs and culture with the Western model of the state system.
 Some managed better than others; some descended into long periods of internal disorder.
 In some, insurgencies or civil wars left both physical and political wreckage.